 What you need to know about Walmart grocery pickup, before you shop!
-This is my honest review, with pros, cons, problems and how it works for our home.
+This is my honest review, with pros, cons, and pro tips for the best experience possible.

 I’ve spent a lot of time in grocery stores, trying to find good deals on real food so my family and I don’t go broke while trying to eat healthy.